 Love and peace,

 Larry Purcell, Ronnie Georges,

-Sr. Mary Jane Floyd, Aida Figueroa,
+Sr. Mary Jane Floyd, Jan Johanson, Aida Figueroa,

-Jan Johanson, J. Arthur White, and Susan Crane.
+J. Arthur White and Susan Crane

-- A house or money to buy a house for a new Catholic Worker.
-Call Larry for a cup of coffee.
-(650) 366-4415.
+5. A house or money to buy a house for a new Catholic Worker House.
+We need to help young disciples be able to live and work with the poor for free for the rest of their lives.
+Call Larry for coffee: (650) 366-4415.

-- Your ongoing love and support.
+7. Your ongoing love and support.